 - Bleeding from your back passage.

 - Diarrhoea.

-- Small traces of blood in your faeces (poo).

 - Constipation.

 - Unexplained weight loss.

-- You are anaemic (your body does not produce enough healthy red blood cells).

-Another reason for a colonoscopy may be that you or members of your family have a history of inflammatory bowel diseases (ulcerative colitis or Crohn's disease), bowel cancer or polyps.
+Another reason for a flexible sigmoidoscopy may be because you have an inflammatory bowel disease (ulcerative colitis or Crohn's disease) or polyps.
 Polyps are extra growths of tissue on the bowel wall that can range in size.
 They are usually benign (not cancers), but if left can sometimes become cancerous.